Equity-Linked Life Insurances on Maximum of Several Assets: Conclusion

 \section{Conclusion}

 Economic variables play important roles in any economic model, and sudden and dramatic changes exist in the financial market and economy.
-Therefore, in the paper, we introduced the Bayesian MS--VAR process and obtained pricing and hedging formulas for the segregated funds and unit--linked life insurance products on maximum of several asset prices using the risk--neutral valuation method and locally risk--minimizing strategy.
-It is assumed that the regime--switching process is generated by a homogeneous Markov process and the residual process follows a heteroscedastic model, where we supposed that conditional covarince matrix of the residual process does not depend the residual process.
+The VAR process is workhorse for economic analysis and forecast, but it entails a risk of over--parametrization.
+Therefore, in the paper, we introduce the Bayesian MS--VAR process and obtain pricing and hedging formulas for the segregated funds and unit--linked life insurance products on a maximum of several asset prices using the risk--neutral valuation method and locally risk--minimizing strategy.
+We assume that the regime--switching process is generated by a homogeneous Markov process and the residual process follows a heteroscedastic model, where we suppose that conditional covarince matrix of the residual process does not depend on the residual process.

 It should be noted that Bayesian MS--VAR process contains a simple VAR process, vector error correction model (VECM), BVAR, and MS--VAR process.
-To use our model, which is based on Bayesian MS--VAR process, as mentioned before one can use Monte--Carlo methods, see \citeA{Krolzig97}.
-For simple MS--VAR process, maximum likelihood methods are provided by \citeA{Hamilton89,Hamilton90,Hamilton93,Hamilton94} and \citeA{Krolzig97} and for large BVAR process, we refer to \citeA{Banbura10}.
+To use our proposed model, which is based on Bayesian MS--VAR process, one may apply Monte--Carlo methods.
+The early Monte--Carlo methods can be found in \citeA{Krolzig97}, while recent new method, which removes duplication in the regime--switching vector can be found in \citeA{Battulga24g}.
+A Monte--Carlo method for large BVAR process, we refer to \citeA{Banbura10}.
+For simple MS--VAR process, maximum likelihood methods are provided by \citeA{Hamilton89,Hamilton90,Hamilton94} and \citeA{Krolzig97}.
 To summarize, the main advantages of the paper are

-\begin{itemize} \item because we consider VAR process, the spot rate is not constant and is explained by its own and other variables' lagged values, \item it introduced economic variables, regime--switching, and heteroscedasticity to the equity--linked life insurance products on maximum, \item it introduced the Bayesian method for valuation of the equity--linked life insurance products on maximum, so the model will overcome over--parametrization, \item valuation and hedging of the equity--linked life insurance products on maximum is not complicated, \item and the model contains simple VAR, VECM, BVAR, and MS--VAR processes. \end{itemize}
+\begin{itemize} \item because we consider VAR process, the spot rate is not constant and is explained by its own and other variables' lagged values, \item it introduced economic variables, regime--switching, and heteroscedasticity to the equity--linked life insurance products on a maximum of asset prices, \item it introduced the Bayesian method for valuation of the equity--linked life insurance products on a maximum of asset prices, so the model will overcome over--parametrization, \item valuation and hedging of the equity--linked life insurance products on a maximum of asset prices is not complicated, \item and the model contains simple VAR, VECM, BVAR, and MS--VAR processes. \end{itemize}